-If you have questions about covered providers or would like the names of PPO (Preferred) providers, please contact the Local Plan where services will be performed.
+If you have questions about covered providers, would like the names of PPO (Preferred) providers, or need a Care Coordinator for complex conditions, please contact the Local Plan where services will be performed.

 Covered facility providers

 Covered facilities include those listed below, when they meet the state's applicable licensing or certification requirements.